 We suggest a walking tour to explore the cathedrals and colonial buildings that make this city so unique.
 The city retains much of the original layout from its early design in the 16th century and is one of Latin America’s best examples of city planning.
 The city is perfectly position to take day trips to hike nearby volcanoes and explore local coffee plantations.

 ~We recommend 2 days to explore Lake Atitlan~

 At just a few hours from Antigua, Lake Atitlan is a picturesque destination for a few days of exploration.
 The natural beauty, with dark blue waters and towering volcanoes, is only a small part of its charm.
-The main draw to this part of Guatemala are the many indigenous villages and locations close to the lake for tourists to explore.
+The main draw to this Guatemalan lake are the many indigenous villages and stunning locations nearby.

 One of the most well known sites is Chichicastenango, about 3 hours from Antigua and about 1 hour from Lake Atitlan.
 The famous market days are every Sunday and Thursday.
 They draw not only the Maya of the surrounding region, but vendors from all over Guatemala, representing many of Guatemala’s linguistic and native groups.
 Many villages surround the lake featuring local art, brightly coloured textiles and incredible scenery.
 You will explore by boat, experiencing the cultural identity of indigenous Guatemalans in these villages.

 Mayan Ruins – Tikal, Iximche & Quirigua